-ata of the Mexican Population Council indicates that the restrictive U.S. policies implemented during the 1990s have had a limited effect on the growth of the Mexican population in the U.S. (CONAPO 2005).
+Data of the Mexican Population Council indicates that the restrictive U.S. policies implemented during the 1990s have had a limited effect on the growth of the Mexican population in the U.S. (CONAPO 2005).
 This population increased from 4.4 million to 8.8 million between 1990 and 2000 and again to 10.6 million in 2005.
 For Mexico, the annual average net loss of population due to migration moved from 315,000 people between 1991 and 1995, to 396,000 between 2001 and 2005.
 With regard to the modalities through which migrants have crossed the border, the share of undocumented crossings in total border movement rose from 48 percent in 1993-1997, to 63 percent in 1998-2001 and further to 77 percent in 2001-2004.
 Also, as a result of the tightening of the border, the share of migrants who have made use of smugglers to cross the border increased during the 1990s.

 In 2000, Mexico experienced a historic change with the victory of the liberal party Partido Acción Nacional (PAN) and its presidential candidate Vicente Fox.
 His election put an end to 71 years of uncontested PRI rule.
 That same year, Mexico proposed to its NAFTA partners to discuss the possibility of adopting an open border policy.
-While the Canadian and U.S. governments showed scepticism towards such an idea, they agreed on a negotiation agenda that included items such as the regularization of undocumented immigrants, a temporary labor migration program, a number of visas to be given to Mexican citizens, border safety and cooperation in the development of migrant-sending regions.
-The September 11, 2001 attacks, however, put an end to those discussions and instead the signing of the Smart Border Agreements (2001 and 2002) and the setting up of the Security and Prosperity Partnership of North America acknowledging the interdependence of the three countries in dealing with border security (Emmerich 2003; Benítez Manaut and Rodríguez Ulloa 2006).
-For Mexico, the consequence has not only the impossibility of negotiating a new migration agreement with the U.S., also militarization of the borderepitomized by Congress voting for the construction of a wall along the border in September 2006.
+While the Canadian and U.S. governments showed scepticism towards such an idea, they agreed on a negotiation agenda that included items such as the regularization of undocumented immigrants, a temporary labour migration program, a number of visas to be given to Mexican citizens, border safety and cooperation in the development of migrant-sending regions.
+The September 11, 2001 attacks, however, put an end to those discussions and prompted instead the signing of the Smart Border Agreements (2001 and 2002) and the setting up of the Security and Prosperity Partnership of North America acknowledging the interdependence of the three countries in dealing with border security (Emmerich 2003; Benítez Manaut and Rodríguez Ulloa 2006).
+For Mexico, the consequence has been not only the impossibility of negotiating a new migration agreement with the U.S., but also militarization of the border, epitomized by Congress voting for the construction of a wall along the border in September 2006.

 The changing patterns of Mexican migration to the United States

-As seen, both the context of departure and arrival of Mexican migrants have evolved time.
-This has naturally affected the profile of Mexican emigrants to the United Stateshas changed in terms of origin, destination, socio-economic profile and gender.
+As seen above, both the context of departure and arrival of Mexican migrants have evolved over time.
+This has naturally affected the profile of Mexican emigrants to the United States, which has changed in terms of origin, destination, socio-economic profile and gender.

 In discussing migrants’ origins, I refer to the typology of emigration regions drafted by the Mexican National Population Council which consists of the Traditional region, the Northern region, the Central region and the Southeast region (CONAPO 2005).

 The traditional sending states include Aguascalientes, Colima, Durango, Guanajuato, Jalisco, Michoacán, Nayarit, San Luis Potosi and Zacatecas.
-These states have a common history of labor migration to the United States and have always been large sending states, represent 44% of flows in 1926-1932, around 55% of migrants, 50% of pre-IRCA migrants in 1984 and 54% of those who migrated in 1992 (Durand, Massey, and Zenteno 2001, 110).
+These states have a common history of labour migration to the United States and have always been large sending states, representing 44% of flows in 1926-1932, around 55% of bracero migrants, 50% of pre-IRCA migrants in 1984 and 54% of those who migrated in 1992 (Durand, Massey, and Zenteno 2001, 110).
 In 2005, the emigrant population originating from this region represented 21.2 percent of the total population.